 Veterinary Staff Team Members

-- When appropriate handling techniques are used, cat bite injuries and claw injuries decreased.
+• When appropriate handling techniques are used, cat bite injuries and claw injuries decrease.
 Everyone’s stress level decreases!

 Record Keeping